Iran blamed for four terror plots in EU

 It also maintained a travel ban and asset freezes of 82 Iranians and one entity on grounds of human rights abuse.

-The Dutch government had "strong indications that Iran was involved in the assassinations of [the] two Dutch nationals of Iranian origin" in 2015 and 2017 Dutch foreign minister Set Blok said in a letter to the Dutch parliament justifying Tuesday's move.
+The Dutch government had "strong indications that Iran was involved in the assassinations of [the] two Dutch nationals of Iranian origin" in 2015 and 2017 Dutch foreign minister Stef Blok said in a letter to the Dutch parliament justifying Tuesday's move.

 "Hostile acts of this kind flagrantly violate the sovereignty of the Netherlands and are unacceptable," he said.